hupfdule/re-search/README.md

 - Show the number of current/max history entries in the prompt.

-- Allow finishing the search with a lot of readline bindings (Ctrl-f, Ctrl-e, Ctrl-a, Alt-b, Alt-f and some more obscure ones) and execute the corresponding readline function in fishs commandline.
+- Allow finishing the search with a lot of readline bindings (Ctrl-f, Ctrl-b, Ctrl-e, Ctrl-a, Alt-b, Alt-f and some more obscure ones) and execute the corresponding readline function in fishs commandline.
 Those readline functions are executed from the position of the beginning of the search string in the command line (as does Bashs history search).

-- Colorize the search string the found commandline and place the cursor at the beginning of the search string in the commandline.
+- Colorize the search string in the found commandline and place the cursor at the beginning of the search string in the commandline.
 This makes it easier to spot the search string and to predict the behavior of executing readline functions from that position.